TrentBrick/RewardConditionedUDRL/README.md

 This code base works for LunarLander in that the agent will learn to achieve a high score.
 However, performance is not as high as that documented in the original papers, this is especially the case for [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf).
 Even after correspondence with the authors (which was limited and slow) I have been unable to identify the bug or discrepancy in my code leading to such different performance.

 There are a few other implementations of Upside Down Reinforcement Learning (UDRL) online already but these implementations either do not work or are very seed sensitive.
 This code base is not only more robust and performant across seeds but is also the first implementation of Reward Conditioned Policies.

+All experiments can be run on your local computer between five and ten hours of runtime depending on settings.
+Parallel processing is implemented to be able to run multple seeds at the same time.
+Because of Pytorch Lightning and Ray Tune implmementation, scaling up to more CPUs and GPUs is easy.

 ## Relevant Scripts: